FailAcademy/learning/wdp-vancouver/_slides/week-03/04b-css-transitions-transforms.md

 `perspective: 600px;`

 The perspective property should apply to the parent element.
-All Children will share the same 3D space.
+All children will share the same 3D space.

-.footnote[.red[* ] Vendor prefixes left out for brevity!]

 ---
 class: center, middle